-Currently approved (see approval process) teachers in the program are qualified to teach SNHU courses in their high schools and are considered SNHU adjunct faculty members and a part of the university community.
+Currently approved (see approval process) teachers in the program are qualified to teach SNHU courses in their high schools; considered SNHU adjunct faculty members and a part of the university community.
 SNHU in the High school teachers have the opportunity to challenge students by providing an experience that allows them to earn college credits while still in high school.
 By participating in the SNHU in the High School program, teachers take an active role in fostering the commitment to excellence in education while enjoying the challenge and professional growth opportunities.
 Interaction between the high school teachers and sponsoring university SNHU fosters strong local networks among secondary and post-secondary educators.

 Teachers interested in participating in the dual enrollment program must meet minimum SNHU adjunct criteria (see below) and complete the approval process:

 - Minimum of a master's degree (preferably in the discipline) and demonstrated teaching experience

 - Submit a completed Course/Instructor Approval Request Form with appropriate signatures by:

 - November 15 for consideration for courses with a Spring start date (January)

 - March 15 for consideration for courses with a Fall start date (September)

 - Submit a completed course syllabus and pacing guide on the SNHU template for the intended course